ethanolivertroy/killercoda-scenarios/README.md

 ---

-*Disclaimer: These scenarios are educational resources intended to help understand FedRAMP compliance requirements in Kubernetes environments.
-They are not officially endorsed by FedRAMP or NIST and should not be considered as complete guidance for actual FedRAMP assessment preparation.*
+*Disclaimer: Most scenarios in this repository are educational resources intended to help understand FedRAMP compliance requirements in Kubernetes environments.
+They are not officially endorsed by FedRAMP or NIST and should not be considered as complete guidance for actual FedRAMP assessment preparation.
+The AWS CLI sandbox is a general skills-building tool not specifically focused on compliance.*